 Is online education right for you?
 Here are 5 things you should ask yourself before enrolling

-Online learning is now part of many educational institutions’ program offerings, and students are increasingly turning to online as a viable alternative to in-campus learning.
-From certificate courses, to master’s degrees or PhDs, educational pursuits have been made more accessible and convenient with an online option.
+Online learning is now part of many educational institutions’ program offerings, and students are increasingly turning to online as a viable alternative to on-campus learning.
+From certificate courses to master’s degrees or PhDs, educational pursuits have been made more accessible and convenient with an online option.
 There is, in fact, a growing number of undergraduate students turning to online.
-A report shows that the percentage of undergradutes students taking fully online degree programs increased from 3.8% in 2008 to 10.8% in 2016 (Snyder, Brey & Dillow, 2018).
+A report shows that the percentage of undergraduate students taking fully online degree programs increased from 3.8% in 2008 to 10.8% in 2016 (Snyder, Brey & Billow, 2018).

-Right now, you may be considering an online degree.
+Right now, you may be considering a fully online degree.
 A fully online program surely offers a number of benefits.
-You can attend some of the best universities that offer your preferred online program without having to consider location or distance.
-For adult leaners who are facing the challenge of balancing education, work, family and other commitments, an online degree can be a good solution.
-Learning ubiquity (anytime, aywhere learning), time flexibility, convenience are the benefits you can now use to your advantage.
+You can now attend some of the best universities that offer your preferred online program without having to consider location or distance.
+For adult leaners who are facing the challenge of balancing education, work, family, and other commitments, pursuing a fully online degree can be a good solution.
+Learning ubiquity (anytime, aywhere learning), time flexibility, and convenience are just some of the benefits you can have with a fully online program.

 1. What are your goals?

-Studying takes a lot of dedication, that is why it is important to have a clear motivation.
+Studying takes a lot of dedication, and it is important to have a clear motivation.
 With everyday concerns and distractions that are inevitable in your learning environment, knowing what drives you will help keep you going.

-Your goals for Online education is no different from traditional education.
-It may be to get a great college education that will earn you a good-paying job in the future.
-Or achieving that dream college diploma that you have been putting off.
-Or acquiring that extra advantage for your professional career.
-It may be pursuing your other talents and new passion.
-Whatever your reason is, know that everything is valid.
+Your goals for getting online education are no different from those for a traditional education.
+It may be to get a great college education that will land you a good-paying and highly fulfilling job in the future, or achieving that dream college diploma that you have had to put off.
+It may also be to acquire extra advantage for your professional career.
+It may be to develop your other talents or to pursue a new passion.
+All of these are good goals to set.

-One demand of online education and probably the most important one is that you must have the right set of technology ready.
-Determine the learning delivery modes of your preferred program.
-Will it be in both synchronous and asynchronous sessions?
-Your answer will have broad implications on the technology you will have to secure for your online education.
+One demand of online education, and probably the most important one, is that you must have the right set of technology ready.
+Determine the learning delivery modes and the demand for online access of your preferred program.
+Will delivery be either in synchronous (live online classes) or asynchronous (self-paced learning using pre-recorded lectures, readings, and learning materials that are accessible anytime) sessions or both?
+Your answer will have implications on the technology you will have to secure for your online education.

 To support academic freedom, online programs are normally self-paced and delivered in an asynchronous mode.
-Your instructors will require you to log into an e-learning environment, access presentations and readings, download documents and participate in discussion boards throughout the week.
-With this, you must invest in a reliable Internet connection and a trustworthy device (laptop or tablet) you can conveniently use in attending your course work.
+Your instructors will require you to log into an e-learning environment, access presentations and readings, download documents, and participate in discussion boards throughout the week.
+With this, you must invest in a reliable internet connection and a trustworthy device (laptop or tablet) you can conveniently use in attending to your course work.
 You will also need to install video conferencing tools like Zoom or Microsoft Teams.
-You may also need a webcam, microphone, and audio or video recording software.
-Bottomline is you must make sure that your technology equipment can keep up with the demands of your program requirements.
+You may also need a webcam, a microphone, and audio-video recording software.
+Bottomline is you must make sure that your technology and equipment can keep up with the demands of your online program.

-Online education and the traditional setup have different modes of delivering lessons to students.
-Learning is delivered asynchronously, has limited facilitation and is largely self-paced.
-That is why before enrolling in an online academic program, you must ask yourself if the type of learning environment it offers fits you.
+Online and traditional education have different modes of delivering lessons to students.
+Fully online learning is delivered asynchronously, has limited facilitation, and is largely self-paced.
+That is why before enrolling in an online academic program, you must ask yourself if this type of learning environment suits you.

 Online programs will demand hours of independent study and screentime.
-But the upside of online education is that you determine your pace and studying routine.
-You can plot your study time to be in-sync with your other responsibilities apart from your education – it can be your personal tasks, work-commitments, or home and leisure activities.
+But the upside of online education is that you determine your pace and study routine.
+You can plot your study time to be in-sync with your other responsibilities apart from your education – be it personal tasks, work commitments, or home and leisure activities.
 With your coursewares already assisgned to you by your university, it is easier for you to plan and schedule how you will accomplish your learning modules and course deliverables ahead.
-You can also pick your learning environment, depending on where you will be most productive.
-Just make sure to secure a location that is conducive to learning, well-lit, quiet, and distraction-free.
+You can also pick your learning environment depending on where you will be most productive.
+Just make sure to secure a location that is conducive to learning – well lit, quiet, and distraction free.

-We repeat: succeeding in online education takes commitment.
+To emphasize: succeeding in online education takes commitment.
 You must be honest with yourself about how much time you can allocate to your studies.
-This is one cardinal rule before you sign up for the program to attain your desired result: the completion of your online degree.
+This is one cardinal rule before you sign up for the program to attain your desired result – the completion of your online degree.